David Spade Breaks His Silence on Kate Spade's Death: I Still Can't Believe It

 "We are all devastated by today's tragedy," the family statement read via the New York Times.
 "We loved Kate dearly and will miss her terribly.
 We would ask that our privacy be respected as we grieve during this very difficult time."

-Kate Spade New York—the eponymous company she founded but ultimate stepped down from over a decade ago—also released a statement after the death.
+Kate Spade New York—the eponymous company she founded but ultimate stepped down from over a decade ago—also released a statement after the news broke.

 "We at Kate Spade New York just learned of the incredibly sad news that Kate Spade has passed," the statement read.
 "Although Kate has not been affiliated with the brand for more than a decade, she and her husband and creative partner, Andy, were the founders of our beloved brand.
 Kate will be dearly missed.
 Our thoughts are with Andy and the entire Spade family at this time."